acikgozb/dotfiles/installation/roles/acikgozb.net/README.md

 Here is a list of the variables that are used:

+`nw_packages`

-`nw_packages`: This variable is used to specify the packages that this role should install to the host.
+This variable is used to specify the packages that this role should install to the host.
 The installation method depends on the supported operating system.
 For Arch Linux, `community.general.pacman` is used to install the packages.

+The variables below need to be defined externally:

+`dotfiles_user`

-(Playbook specific) `dotfiles_user`: This variable is used set the ownership of the generated user specific configuration files accordingly.
+This variable is used set the ownership of the generated user specific configuration files accordingly.

+`dotfiles_user_group`

-(Playbook specific) `dotfiles_user_group`: This variable is used set the group ownership of the generated user specific configuration files accordingly.
+This variable is used set the group ownership of the generated user specific configuration files accordingly.

 ## Dependencies